GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = Can I use Gato GraphQL to migrate my site? =

-You can use Gato GraphQL to update the data in your database, adapting it from the old site to the new site.
+With Gato GraphQL you can execute queries to update data in your database, converting content into what is required for the new site.

-For instance, you can execute a GraphQL query to replace "https://my-old-domain.com" to "https://my-new-domain.com" in the content of all posts (even within Gutenberg block properties).
+For instance, you can execute a query that replaces "https://my-old-domain.com" with "https://my-new-domain.com" in the content of all posts (even within Gutenberg block properties).

 Check recipe [Site migrations](https://gatographql.com/recipes/site-migrations/) to learn how to do this.

 = Can Gato GraphQL translate content in the site? =